felix-org/polars/README.md

 ```
 cd conan
-conan create . felix/stable -s cppstd=14
+conan create . felix/master -s cppstd=14
 ```
-...where `felix` refers to the name of the user / company creating the package, and `stable` refers to the channel (or distribution scope) of the library.
+...where `felix/master` refers to an official release that comes from a merge-commit on the master branch.
+Any other builds should be under `username/dev`

 Building with Conan requires: